ellial/RiseToPower/README.md

 # RiseToPower
-Prototype for a political decision making game using RenPy.
-\\Developed with: Srijan Saxena, Daniel Jung.
+Prototype for a political decision making game using RenPy.\n Developed with: Srijan Saxena, Daniel Jung.